dlccyes/CollegeNotes/docs/software-development/System Design.md

     - defined as success if x out of n is successful
 - read from several replicas in parallel, and use version number to decide which is newer
 - no failover
+- used by key-value stores to support high availability
 - e.g. DynamoDB

 #### Quorums